Garden Advice

 Heat is your live Christmas tree’s biggest enemy.
 Avoid cranking up the thermostat, as excessive heat can dry out your tree and it will begin to lose its needles.
 Keep the temperature moderate and place the conifer away from heat sources.

-Recycling, reusing and disposing of a Christmas tree
+Disposing of a Christmas tree after the holidays

 Like all good things, the holiday season will come to an end.
 It’s time to think about what’s next for your Christmas tree.
 Here are some tips on how you can reuse, recycle or dispose of your tree.